 Option 1: A Property Connection can be placed manually in a model by selecting Layout, then either Property Connection or Lateral.
 The load data for each Property Connection can then be entered in the properties grid or FlexTable.

-Option 2: Create Property Connection elements via ModelBuilder, with the loading data attached to the data source.
+Option 2: Import Property Connection elements via ModelBuilder (for example using a ShapeFile with billing meter locations), with the loading data attached to the data source.
 Then use LoadBuilder to assign the property connection flows to the nearest element.

 LoadBuilder can be used to assign isolated Property Connection elements to the nearest element by creating a tap and lateral connection.
 Isolated Property Connections are those elements that are not connected to any lateral element.
 Laterals are automatically placed between the source element and the hydraulic network when using LoadBuilder and selecting Property Connection Load Data as the Available LoadBuilder Method.
 When this data source is used, it is assumed that that load data is already available in the Property Connection.